tlayne/retroroller/README.md

    in `ssid` and `psk` fields.
 You can add multiple network blocks.
 4. Boot in OGA and wait for Emulation Station.

+### Obligatory Disclaimer

+<i>This image is still under heavy development.
+Some packages include
+custom kernels and software built straight from git repositories that are still under testing.

+We assume <b>zero liability</b> for whatever you do to your device - run this image at your own risk!</i>

 ## Inputs